kylebebak/react-redux-query/README.md

 - RRQ uses Redux for data persistence and automatic updates; performant, community-standard solution for managing application state; easy to modify and subscribe to stored data, and easy to extend RRQ's read/write behavior by writing your own hooks/selectors/actions
 - `queryData` property makes it easy to transform fetcher response before caching it, or instruct RRQ not to cache data at all, without changing shape of response or making it null
-- first class TypeScript support; RRQ is written in TypeScript, and argument/return types are seamlessly inferred from fetcher return types
+- First class TypeScript support; RRQ is written in TypeScript, and argument/return types are seamlessly inferred from fetcher return types
-- not only hooks; `query` function means RRQ can be used outside of lifecycle methods, or in class components
+- Not only hooks; `query` function means RRQ can be used outside of lifecycle methods, or in class components
-- small and simple codebase; RRQ weighs less than 3kb minzipped
+- Small and simple codebase; RRQ weighs less than 3kb minzipped

 ## Dependencies